bluurryy/cargo-insert-docs/docs/cli.md

 Usage: cargo insert-docs [OPTIONS]

 Options:
-      --manifest-path <PATH>
-          Path to Cargo.toml

       --readme-path <PATH>
           Readme path relative to the package manifest

           [default: README.md]

-      --all-features
-          Activate all available features

-      --no-default-features
-          Do not activate the `default` feature

-  -F, --features <FEATURES>
-          Space or comma separated list of features to activate

       --feature-label <FEATURE_LABEL>
           Formatting of the feature label